 14. Sip a frozen drink

 These cold drinks were very hot this summer, so sip on a frozen beverage while it's still steamy outside.
 There's a frozen cosmo that would delight Carrie Bradshaw, a coconut concoction with "all the rums" and a turquoise head-turner on our list.

 15. Catch an outdoor movie

-It's not summer in the city if you don't see a movie in a public park!
-Many of the free outdoor film festivals run through September, so you have plenty of time to picnic at sunset in Long Island City and watch Jaws (Sept.
-12) or sprawl out in Bryant Park lawn to catch Mrs. Doubtfire (Sept.
-28).
+It's not summer in the city if you don't see a movie in a public park.
+Several of the free outdoor film festivals run through September, so you have plenty of time to picnic at sunset and watch West Side Story (September 17 in Brooklyn) or Grease (September 26 in Queens).